Learn about Milkweed

 When you Visit:

 - Please leave your dogs or other pets at home, we are connected to the Santa Ana Police Canine Training Facility, and we are growing plants for habitat restoration.
 Your dog could compromise Police training and our habitat restoration efforts.

-- Wear sturdy shoes: we recently began instituting a sanitizing shoe bath for all visitors who enter the premises (everyone must step into a tray filled with a shallow layer of sanitizing solution at the gate).
+- Wear sturdy shoes: we require a sanitizing shoe bath for all visitors who enter the premises (everyone must step into a tray filled with a shallow layer of sanitizing solution at the gate).
 Click HERE to learn more.

 - Be sure to obtain directions – we aren’t easy to find!
 See below…

-YES we are growing and selling locally native milkweed!
+YES we are growing locally native milkweed!
 Southern California Native Milkweed does go dormant from around the end of November to around the end of February/March (as it should!).

 Please scroll down for directions.
 If the gate is closed or locked, we may have run to the restroom at the Nature Center!
 Please be patient, we should be right back 😀 However we always suggest to call before making the trip out!

-The Back to Natives Nursery in Santiago Park features a 30’x36’ greenhouse and 40′ x 50′ shade structure where interns and volunteers learn to propagate plants for habitat restoration and to raise funds for environmental education programs.
+The Back to Natives Nursery in Santiago Park features a 36’x36’ greenhouse and two large shade structures covering 4000 square feet of growing space where interns and volunteers learn to propagate plants for habitat restoration and to raise funds for environmental education programs.